 Seasickness is a real scourge.
 It affects anyone, at any time, on a regular or occasional basis, whether you're a seasoned yachtsman or a freshwater sailor.
 Insidious, it provokes a terrible sense of unease for the person affected, and a feeling of helplessness for the crew, unable to help the sick person.
 There are many ways to avoid seasickness, and we have prepared a special report on the subject: understanding and combating seasickness .

-Today we're bringing you a new tip that's affordable and requires very little equipment.
+Today, we're bringing you a new, affordable tip that requires very little equipment.
 Chris, from the Sailing Britaly vlog, shares this very simple but effective idea, which he has already been able to put into practice and verify when working on cargo ships in the North Sea, in 10 m waves, with a sick crew...

 Seasickness, an inner ear imbalance problem